German Church, Stockholm

 The German Church (Deutsche Kirche /de/; Tyska kyrkan /sv/), sometimes called St. Gertrude's Church (Sankta Gertruds kyrka), is a church in Gamla stan, the old town in central Stockholm, Sweden, belonging to the German Saint Gertrude Parish of the Church of Sweden.

-Located between the streets Tyska Brinken, Kindstugatan, Svartmangatan, and Prästgatan, it is named for standing in the centre of a neighbourhood that in the Middle Ages was dominated by Germans.
-Officially named Sankta Gertrud, the church is dedicated to Saint Gertrude (626–659), abbess of the Benedictine monastery of Nivelles, in present-day Belgium, and patron saint of travellers.
+Closely surrounded by the streets Tyska Brinken, Kindstugatan, Svartmangatan, and Prästgatan, it is in the centre of a neighbourhood that was dominated by Germans in the Middle Ages when the church was founded; this is the source of its common name.
+Officially named Sankta Gertruds kyrka, the church is dedicated to Saint Gertrude (626–659), abbess of the Benedictine monastery of Nivelles (in present-day Belgium) and patron saint of travellers.